Timendus/thumby-grayscale/readme.md

 # Grayscale on Thumby

-This is an attempt at a little library to bring **grayscale** to the [Thumby](https://thumby.us/)!
+This is a little library to bring **grayscale** to the [Thumby](https://thumby.us/)!

 The Thumby display is intended to only be able to show black and white images.
-But we can flicker images really quickly and get a pretty convincing grayscale picture 📺
+But we can flicker images really quickly and get a pretty convincing grayscale picture 📺✨

-**Warning:** This is very experimental and may hurt your Thumby or just randomly *crash.
-Don't rely on this for anything 😉
+**Warning:** This is very experimental and may hurt your Thumby or just randomly crash.
+It will also probably drain the battery pretty quickly.
+Don't rely on this for anything if you're not the adventurous type 😉

 ![Showing a grayscale image on the Thumby](./images/girl_on_thumby.jpeg)
 <br/>_Showing a photo in four colours on the Thumby (horizontal banding is a result of the timing difference between the display and the camera)_